rhatdan/docker/docs/man/docker-run.1.md

                                'container:<name|id>': reuses another container shared memory, semaphores and message queues 'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

+**--security-opt**=*secdriver*:*name*:*value*
+    "label:user:USER"   : Set the label user for the container "label:role:ROLE"   : Set the label role for the container "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container "seccomp:disable"   : Turn off seccomp syscall filtering for the container "seccomp:add:swapoff"   : Turn on swapoff syscall for the container

 **--link**=[]
    Add link to another container in the form of <name or id>:alias